arkarsg/digitalgarden/content/Notes/CS3241/Notes/Illumination.md

 ### Diffuse
 >[!info] The diffuse term
 >The diffuse term gives color to the surface point according to the *light position* and the *surface normal*
+>
+>- Does not care about where the camera is
+>- Takes into account where the light source is relative to the surface
+>- Ray is assumed to deflect of surface equally in all directions
+>	- Camera position is irrelevant
+>	- Full intensity when light ray is perpendicular to the surface
+>	- 0 intensity when light ray is parallel to the surface

 >[!note] Surface normal
 > **==triangle==**